khalifa005/KnightArchitecture/Documentation/HowTo/TestTransactionsLevels.md

 By following these steps, you can observe how the `RepeatableRead` isolation level maintains consistency for multiple reads within a transaction and how the database state reflects these changes post-commit.

-# Handling Deadlocks with IsolationLevel.Serializable and Explicit Lock Hints in EF Core
+# Serializable IsolationLevel

 ## Overview

 When using **IsolationLevel.Serializable** in EF Core, it ensures the highest level of isolation and consistency but can lead to **deadlocks** in high-concurrency scenarios.
 This document describes the behavior of Serializable isolation, the issues that may arise, and solutions to avoid deadlocks using **explicit lock hints**.

 ---
+# Handling Deadlocks with IsolationLevel Serializable and Explicit Lock Hints in EF Core

 ## Problem Description